Controlling Men: Empowering Advice For Women Involved With Bullies

 10. They wear you down to a nub.

 Most controlling men have much more stamina for their shenanigans than you have the energy to put up with them.
 Eventually, you go belly up and allow them to have their way 24/7.
 This is the perfect scenario for the controller.
 All me, all the time.

-If any of these behaviors are familiar in your relationship, and you see them happening on a regular basis, well, I'm truly sorry.
-It's hard to have your hopes and dreams dashed by the insidious poison of controlling behaviors by the man you love.
+If any of these controlling behaviors are familiar in your relationship, and you see them happening on a regular basis, well, I'm truly sorry.
+It's hard to have your hopes and dreams dashed by the insidious poison of a controlling boyfriend or husband.

 The next two questions that often come up when women realize they are involved with a controlling man are these: